Winston Peters claims Covid-19 cluster linked to quarantine breach

 Winston Peters has claimed the new Covid-19 cluster is linked to a breach in New Zealand's quarantine system.

-The Deputy Prime Minister Peters today told Australia's ABC 24 News he was given the information by a New Zealand journalist, who he said was "usually very reliable".
+The Deputy Prime Minister Peters today told Patricia Karvelas of Australia's ABC 24 News he was given the information by a New Zealand journalist, who he said was "usually very reliable".

 "It wasn't an official, I found out from somewhere else, but I think there's been a breach inside our quarantine system.